George Cooper

 Brief Life History of George

-When George Cooper was born on 2 January 1855, his father, William Cooper, was 39 and his mother, Martha Jane Lamb, was 26.
+When George Cooper was born on 2 January 1855, in Iowa, United States, his father, William Cooper, was 39 and his mother, Martha Jane Lamb, was 26.
 He married Mary I. Lawrence on 29 July 1885, in El Dorado, El Dorado, California, United States.
 They were the parents of at least 3 sons and 1 daughter.
-He lived in California, United States in 1870 and Cosumnes Judicial Township, El Dorado, California, United States in 1880.
-He died after 13 July 1896.
+He lived in Charleston Township, Lee, Iowa, United States in 1860 and Cosumnes Judicial Township, El Dorado, California, United States in 1880.
+He died after 13 July 1896, in California, United States, and was buried in Fiddletown Cemetery, Fiddletown, Amador, California, United States.

 Photos and Memories (0)